BlackBeltTechnology/pandino/packages/@pandino/react-hooks/README.md

 the returned value will be `undefined`.

 Developers **MUST** handle the undefined scenarios explicitly.

+Service changes trigger the tracker, which means related components will also be triggered!

 ```typescript jsx
 import type { FC } from 'react';